Three Angel's Messages shared with the world

 As previously discussed, the papacy was a small state, only made powerful as rulers of other kingdoms cooperated with it.
 Emperors, especially during the first half of this period, viewed themselves as protectors and overseers of the papacy.
 As the papal power grew, the papacy started asserting itself as overseer of the emperor.
 But, whether kings or pope had the upper hand, the papacy was still the power that could legitimize the ruler.

-Especially with the crowning of Charlemagne by Pope Leo III in 800 AD, the church came to be recognized as in "power of control of the imperial dignity,"1 going on to achieve "near total religious dominance"2 and established the precedent that "no man would be emperor without anointment by a pope."3
+Especially with the crowning of Charlemagne by Pope Leo III in 800 AD, the church came to be recognized as in power to control the imperial dignity, going on to achieve near total religious dominance and established the precedent that "no man would be emperor without anointment by a pope."1

 During this time, feudalism developed as the Carolingian dynasty expanded its territory, and the relationship between lord and vassal evolved.
 This type of system forms a pyramid of power, where loyalty at each level ensures its strength.
 At the top of the pyramid would sit the ultimate ruler of all levels.
-The church became "enmeshed, as an institution and as individual clergymen, in the feudal structure of political-economic power."8 It is very revealing of the political situation during the middle ages that "by the end of the 12th century the papacy has more feudal vassals than any temporal ruler."9
+The church became "enmeshed, as an institution and as individual clergymen, in the feudal structure of political-economic power."4 It is very revealing of the political situation during the Middle Ages that "by the end of the 12th century the papacy has more feudal vassals than any temporal ruler."5

 The foundation for the Holy Roman Empire as laid by the Carolingians, was later established by Otto the Great.
 He launched the Ottonian dynasty of German kings (936 to 1024 AD) and earned a reputation as the savior of Christendom after defeating the pagan Magyars in 955.